okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 ## Process Tables

-OS tables must be linked or cross-referenced
+OS tables must be linked or cross-referenced.